Ariffansyah/Fatebound/README.md

 - **Attack:**
   Press `J` to attack.
 Chain up to 4-hit combos if timed correctly.
 Jump attacks can be performed while airborne for extra damage.
 - **Dodge:**
   Press `F` to roll.
-Rolling uses stamina and allows you to evade attacks.
+Rolling uses rolls charge and allows you to evade attacks.
-  **Perfect Dodge:** Time your roll precisely during dangerous attacks to achieve complete invulnerability.
-Only a perfect dodge will make you truly invulnerable; regular rolls provide only brief evasion.
 - **Movement:**
   Use `A`/`D` or Left/Right Arrow to move your knight.
 - **Jump:**